bobertoo/squealer/readme.md

 navigate to the project directory and then type `ruby bin/run.rb <pathtocsvfile>`.
 CSV filename must have `.csv` extension with columns that include `int`, `float4`, `varchar`, `timestamp`(iso8601), and `boolean`.
 ## example
+`data.csv` is included at the root directory of project to all for easy demonstration

 input:

 `ruby bin/run.rb data.csv`